 Does your school have a construction technologies program?
-Why not put those skills to use and with old pallets and tires create an amazing battlefield in the school yard?
+Why not put those skills to use and with old pallets and tires create an amazing outdoor games field in the backyard?
 It will challenge the students with design, logical thinking, math, engineering and more.

 If Nerf guns won’t work for your class size, what about water guns or water balloon battles?
 All of these would be an amazing way to party and celebrate the end of school year in style!

 This is best outdoors obviously if you are doing water guns or water balloons.
 We also prefer outdoors for Nerf wars, but Nerf wars can definitely be done in a gym if needed too.